ibm-cloud-docs/CDN/api.md

 [Example Code is available for each step in this call sequence.](/docs/CDN?topic=CDN-code-examples-using-the-cdn-api)

 You must use the API username and API Key of a user with `CDN_ACCOUNT_MANAGE` permission for most of the API calls shown in this document.
-Please check with your account's Master user if you require this permission to be enabled for you.
+Check with your account's Master user if you require this permission to be enabled for you.
 (Each IBM Cloud customer account is provided with one Master user.)
 {: note}

 ----